nus-cs2103-AY1920S1/duke/docs/README.md

 ## 2. Quick Start
 1. Ensure you have Java `11` or above installed on your computer.
 2. Download the latest `duke-0.2.jar` [here.](https://github.com/Davidcwh/duke/releases/tag/A-Release)
 3. Copy the file to the folder you want to use as the home folder for Duke.
-4. Create a folder named `data` in the home folder as well and create two text files in `data` named `tasks.txt` and `archives.txt`.
- These files will store saved tasks and archives.
-5. Double-click the file to start the app.
+4. Double-click the file to start the app.
 The GUI should appear in a few seconds.
 ![Image of Duke GUI](https://github.com/Davidcwh/duke/blob/master/docs/Ui.png.PNG?raw=true)

-6. Type the command in the command box and press `Enter` or click the `send` button to execute it.
+5. Type the command in the command box and press `Enter` or click the `send` button to execute it.
 e.g. typing `help` and pressing `Enter` will display the list of commands available.
 7. Some example commands you can try:
    * `list` : lists all tasks